 Next, we asked respondents how they felt about children today and how they might be different than when Baby Boomers, Gen Xers, and Millennials were children.

 Surprisingly, Gen Xers Baby Boomers or Millennials’ views of children are almost entirely aligned.
 More than a third of respondents believe children are growing up faster while one-fifth things that they are less ambitious.

 Feel Safe in Today’s Future

 Regardless of if life was better in the past or today’s kids are worse off, there’s no denying that things are changing and advancements in technology are a big part of it.

 When it comes to feeling safe in our present time, let technology work for you.
 At BayAlarmMedical.com, we believe in protecting the most important things in life – family, health and independence.
 We pride ourselves in providing the best senior life-saving alert systems in the nation.
 Our clients are fully protected with industry-leading technology and backed by one of the nation’s most reliable 24-hour medical alarm emergency call centers.

-We surveyed 1,000 people broken up (334 Millennials, 333 Generation X’ers and 333 Baby Boomers) and asked them about their sentiments towards the past and present.
+We surveyed 1,000 people (334 millennials, 333 Gen Xers, and 333 baby boomers) and asked them about their sentiments toward the past and present.

 Fair Use Statement

 If reading this project made you feel nostalgic for times past, and you want to share it with someone from then or now, we welcome you to do so for noncommercial purposes.
 However, we politely request that you please link back here so that credit can be properly attributed to those that worked on this project.